 In addition to the requirement that we must annually distribute at least 90 percent of our investment company taxable income, we may either distribute or retain our realized net capital gains from investments, but any net capital gains not distributed may be subject to corporate level tax.
-It is our current intention not to distribute net capital gains.
 Any net capital gains distributed generally will be taxable to shareholders as long-term capital gains.